travelgateX/documentation-site/content/hotelx/plugins/mapping.md

 alwaysopen = false
 +++

-The map plugins are used for to change the supplier codes to client codes or vice versa, depending on the step.
+The map plugins are used to change the supplier codes to client codes or vice versa.
 There are four types:

 * Hotel map